enspencer/nypl-collections/README.md

 ## Methods

 # return_captures_for_uuid(uuid, options= {})
-Takes a UUID and optional parameters of withTitles, per_page, and page.
+Takes a UUID for any bibliographic level, including container (a/k/a parent), collection or item-level records.
+Takes optional parameters of withTitles, per_page, and page.

 Returns all captures for a parent-level UUID or a item-level UUID, and display the uuid, imageID, itemLink and title (optional) for each capture.